Unfortunately, disconnecting check engine lights is against the law, because it's considered tampering with the factory

-The U480 Scanner I have on the left is the cheapest way of clearing codes that I've seen.
+The U480 scanner I have above is the cheapest way of clearing codes that I've seen.
 I don't own this device, but the reviews state it works as advertised.
 I recommend before you clear the codes that you write the 5 digit numbers down.
 This way if the check engine light comes back on you can see if it is the same code.